 How to choose a solar installer in Perth: what actually matters

 Not all Perth solar installers are equal.
-Here's a clear guide to CEC accreditation, what to ask before signing, red flags to avoid, and how to compare quotes properly.
+Here's a clear guide to installer accreditation, what to ask before signing, red flags to avoid, and how to compare quotes properly.

 To confirm accreditation before committing:

-- Ask the installer for their CEC accreditation number
+- Ask the installer for their SAA accreditation number

-- Confirm the accreditation is current (they expire and must be renewed)
+- Check the expiry date: accreditation lapses and must be renewed

-If an installer can't provide a CEC number, do not proceed.
-This is a non-negotiable minimum.
+If an installer can't produce an SAA number, don't proceed.
+It's a non-negotiable minimum.

-- Compliance with the CEC's Code of Conduct (ethical sales practices, accurate quotes, consumer protection)
+- Compliance with the New Energy Tech Consumer Code (ethical sales practices, accurate quotes, consumer protection)

-- Using only CEC-accredited installers for all work
+- Using only accredited installers for all work

 - Providing written quotes that include system specifications, warranties, and performance estimates

-Not every reputable installer holds this certification — but all else being equal, an Approved Solar Retailer has a higher floor of accountability.
-Ask if the company is a CEC Approved Solar Retailer, or check the CEC website directly.
+Not every reputable installer holds this certification, but all else being equal, an NETCC Approved Seller has a higher floor of accountability.
+Ask if the company is an NETCC Approved Seller, or check the Clean Energy Council's website directly.

 A trustworthy installer provides a written quote that includes all of the following: